Best 240mm AIO?

 While reviewing the Arctic Liquid Freezer II 240 A-RGB, I was very worried about installation.
 However, the installation of the ARCTIC Liquid Freezer II 240 A-RGB is simple.
 Because the package does not include any installation guidelines, we are given a URL on the package to obtain the essential installation instructions.

-It’s time to connect the cables after everything is in its proper spot.
+- It’s time to connect the cables after everything is in its proper spot.
 Connect the 4-pin PWM connection to any available Fan header on your motherboard, then connect the 3-pin A-RGB header to an RGB header.
-Turn on your computer now that both connections are connected.

 We tested the ARCTIC Liquid Freezer II 240 A-RGB on the Intel i9-12900K to test the cooler to the limits.
 The tests were conducted in the Thermaltake View 71t, which has 5 intake fans on the front whilst 3 fans are used for exhaust including the ARCTIC P12 PWM PST A-RGB Fans on top.
 We used the original MX-5 paste that came with the ARCTIC Liquid Freezer II 240 A-RGB in the box.